atata-framework/atata.io/components/button.md

         GoBack.ClickAndGo();
 ```

 Note that `Save` delegate property is used as the method that returns the instance of `SamplePage2` class.
-But for `GoBack` property it is required to call `ClickAndGo` method as it is a property of `ButtonControl` class type.
+But for `GoBack` property it is required to call `ClickAndGo` method as it is a property of `Button` class type.
 {:class="info"}

 ### Methods